JohnOiko/request-reply-messaging-app/README.md

-variables are a pointer to the server's Arraylist of saved accounts, the client's socket clientSocket, a one element array which holds the message ID that will be given to the next message that is received (an array is used to simulate passing by reference), the server's DataInputStream in and the server's DataOutputStream out.
+variables are a pointer to the server's Arraylist of saved accounts, the client's socket clientSocket, a one element array which holds the message ID that will be given to the next message that is received (an array is used to simulate passing by reference), the server's DataInputStream in, the server's DataOutputStream out as well as an Object named synchronizationObject which is used for synchronization when multiple clients make requests that alter or access the same data of the server.

 It also has a constructor, in which the thread starts running after the needed initializations are complete, a public method run which overrides the Thread's